Background / Resources

 Sale of Low-Nutrition Food in Schools

-2. Dispelling School Funding Myths
+2. School Food Funding Myths 2010

 National Alliance for Nutrition and Activity report